BIGJRA/BIGJRA.github.io/rejuv.md

 As in Reborn, Speed Boost Torchic is arguably the strongest choice -- but all the starters can be useful in their own ways.
 The first gym specializes in Poison, so the Grass-type starters may be difficult to use at first.
 Choose whatever you want though!

-You can quick save with ‘D' in front of the Pokemon you choose and use ‘F12' to soft reset for natures, IV's, shininess, and abilities.
+You can quick save with 'D' in front of the Pokemon you choose and use 'F12' to soft reset for natures, IV's, shininess, and abilities.
 All Pokemon in this game have a chance at hidden abilities and the shiny rate is increased to a little over 1/100.